dhis2/dhis2-docs-implementation/content/implementation/planning-budgeting.md

 - encourage investments in core DHIS2 capacity (i.e. foundational areas) that contributes to a sustainable HIS supporting health programs
 - align across investments/donor interventions
 - assist in planning DHIS2 implementation and strengthening activities
-- Identify areas in need of more in depth evaluation or monitoring
+- identify areas in need of more in depth evaluation or monitoring

 The DHIS2 Maturity Profile is an important tool for building and costing coordinated and sustainable DHIS2 plans in a country.